 a renewed mind -- These verses go with verse 17.
 The

-things that Paul mentioned produce unity, and they also happen to be the
+things that Paul mentioned produce unity,

-minds so our desire for evil is replaced with doing the will of God.
+come from the heart that seem to manifest on their own.
+We need to renew our mind so our desire for evil is replaced with doing the will of God.
 As

 Col 3-12,13